LRNavin/big_data/Blog_post_lab2.md

 ```
 After configuringmaximizeResourceAllocation, we were ready to run our dataframe-based code on the full
 dataset.
 The results of the run can be seen in Fig- 3.
 The complete 4TB of GDELT dataset was analysed
-for the task oftop 10 task for the day, in just 5.7 minutes.
+for the task of top 10 task for the day, in just 5.7 minutes.
 With this result, we achieved the most basic
 requirement of this lab assignment - to run the full dataset in less than 30 min.
 Nevertheless, with the hope to
 improve this performance and to look out for any exisitng drawbacks of the cluster setup, we decided to analyse
 the execution statistics.